ashes999/SnapDragon/README.md

 - Ruby (via JRuby)
 - Python (via Jython)

-I intended Constellation to be a foundational platform for creating more game engines powered by libGDX and your dynamic language of choice.
+Constellation aims to be a foundational platform for creating more game engines powered by libGDX and your dynamic language of choice.
 To extend it, plug in your own choice of Java-powered language library.

-# Game Engines Leveraging Constellation
+# Game Engines Built With Constellation

 - [SnapDragon](https://github.com/ashes999/SnapDragon):  A Python-based game engine and ECS